 Skip the frosting or vanilla ice cream and top these desserts with this delicious whipped cream: crockpot apple crisp, no-bake pumpkin cheesecake, easy apple crumble, cherry pineapple dump cake, and pineapple cake and cobbler.

 So, without further ado, here is how to make whipped cream with evaporated milk!

 How To Make Whipped Cream With Evaporated Milk

 Place the can of evaporated milk in the freezer for 30 minutes (use a timer so you don’t forget!).
 While that is getting cold, place a mixing bowl and beaters (or whisk attachment) in the refrigerator or freezer as well.

 Pour chilled evaporated milk into the mixing bowl and beat at high speed for 1 minute, or until foamy.

-Add sugar and vanilla.
+And vanilla to the stand mixer bowl.
 Beat again for about two minutes, or until thick and creamy.

 See the Recipe Notes section below to see how you can make your whipped cream last a bit longer, but this is one of those things you want to serve immediately and store leftovers for 30 minutes only.

 - This is great on top of desserts, fruit salads, pies, custards, etc. However, this has to be served as soon as it is made as it won’t hold up for more than 30 minutes or so.